 b.
-HOW TO FILE A FORMAL COMPLIANT:
+HOW TO FILE A FORMAL COMPLAINT:

 To file a formal complaint, the Complainant must submit, in writing, allegations of sexual harassment against a Respondent and must request that the School investigate the allegation of sexual harassment.
-Only the c.
+Only the Complainant or Title IX Coordinator may file a formal complaint.
+Any person wishing to make complaint must submit it to the Title IX Coordinator in person, via email, via regular mail or by phone to the attention of:

+Keith Cravens, Campus Director 9700 Bissonnet, St #1400 Houston, TX 77036 (713) 568-0247 kcravens@houstoncareerinstitute.com or TitlelXCoordinator@houstoncareerinstitute.com c.
 SCHOOL'S RESPONSE TO ACTUAL KNOWLEDGE OF SEXUAL HARRASSMENT

-Complainant or Title IX Coordinator may file a formal complaint.
-Any person wishing to make complaint must submit it to the Title IX Coordinator in person, via email, via regular mail or by phone to the attention of:

-Keith Cravens, Campus Director 9700 Bissonnet, St #1400 Houston, TX 77036 (713) 568-0247 kcravens@houstoncareerinstitute.com or TitleIXCoordinator@houstoncareerinstitute.com